Adrian-LL/docker-wip/toward-data-science.md

 Status: Downloaded newer image for evheniy/docker-data-science:latest

 ```
-## 2nd Option - build image locally starting with given Dockerfile
+## 2nd Option - build image locally starting with given Dockerfile - as described below

 ### 2nd Option variant - just do `docker pull aludosan/toward-data-science`.
 (This will pull the image created with the `Dockerfile` below.
-It's pretty big, aroung 11 GiB.)
+It's pretty big, around 8 GiB.)

 The `Dockerfile` is pretty simple and easy to understand.
 See more at the links above in References.

 The configuration below runs as `root`, so it's easy to install additional Ubuntu or Python packages during work.

 > NOTE: Packages can be added and/or removed based on needs during the session, using the Jupyter terminal.
-But keep in mind that in this way they will not be persistent.
+> But keep in mind that in this way they will not be persistent.

 ### TO DO:
 * ~~fiddle a little with terminal in Jupyter.~~ (actually one has to run `bash` instead of `sh` - still have to see where to launch it from....)